api2cart/javascript-sdk/docs/ProductApi.md

 let apiInstance = new Api2CartOpenApi.ProductApi();
 let opts = {
-  'pageCursor': "", // String | Used to retrieve products child items via cursor-based pagination (it can't be used with any other filtering parameter)
   'start': 0, // Number | This parameter sets the number from which you want to get entities 'count': 20, // Number | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 'params': "id,model,price,images", // String | Set this parameter in order to choose which entity fields you want to retrieve
+Max allowed count=250 'pageCursor': "", // String | Used to retrieve products child items via cursor-based pagination (it can't be used with any other filtering parameter)
-  'responseFields': "{result{children{id,parent_id,sku,upc,images,combination}}}", // String | Set this parameter in order to choose which entity fields you want to retrieve
-  'exclude': "false", // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all
-  'createdFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their creation date
-  'createdTo': "2100-08-29 13:45:52", // String | Retrieve entities to their creation date
-  'modifiedFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their modification date
-  'modifiedTo': "2100-08-29 13:45:52", // String | Retrieve entities to their modification date
   'productId': "10", // String | Filter by parent product id 'productIds': "4,5", // String | Filter by parent product ids 'sku': "bag_01", // String | Filter by products variant's sku